MobileFirstLLC/irregular-expressions/.github/README.md

 </tbody>
 </table>
 <p align="center">
-Note: some fonts are not supported by older versions of Android.
+Note: some styles are not supported by older versions of Android.
 Android Oreo (8.0) or higher supports all styles.

 </p>